SIOPAO RECIPE. This will yield a soft and fluffy dough that could make or break the taste. It has easy instruction and video to guide you.

 Instructions

-- Grease a large bowl with cooking oil set aside- we will use it to rise the dough.
+- Grease a large bowl with cooking oil set aside- we will use it to raise the dough.

-- Place the additional 1/3 cup flour, 1/2 cup water and 1/3 cup milk in a small sauce pan and mix with spoon or whisk to incorporate, then heat it a low fire until pasty in texture ( as shown in the photo above).
+- Place the additional 1/3 cup flour, 1/2 cup water, and 1/3 cup milk in a small saucepan and mix with a spoon or whisk to incorporate, then heat it on a low fire until pasty in texture ( as shown in the photo above).
+Add it to the flour mixture.

 - Heat the 2/3 cup of milk in the microwave for 1 minute and add into the mixing bowl.
-Mix all of the ingredients TWO TO THREE TIMES using the electric mixer THEN add in the egg
+Mix all of the ingredients two to three times using the electric mixer.
+Add the egg.

-- Heat the oil and add in the leeks/onion until it turns transparent.
-Add in the chopped pepper and Pork Char Siu and mix.
-Let the veggie flavor incorporate with the meat by cooking for 2 more minutes.
+- Heat the oil and add the leeks/onion until it turns transparent.
+Add in the chopped pepper and pork char siu and mix.
+Let the veggie flavor incorporate with the meat by cooking for two more minutes.
 Add in the Hoisin Sauce and sugar and mix.
-Cook for 2 more minutes.
+Cook for two more minutes.
 Add in the cilantro and mix.
 Turn off the heat and let the filling cool.

-- When the dough had risen after an hour, form the dough into a small log and cut it into 7-14 small balls-IN MY CASE, THIS RECIPE YIELDED 14 LARGE SIOPAO .Using your hand, flatten the dough and place the filling on the middle.
+- When the dough has risen after an hour, form it into a small log and cut it into 7-14 small balls.
+Flatten the dough and place the filling in the middle.
 Seal the dough on the edges and arrange it on the steamer.
 Do the same to the remaining dough.

 - Cut parchment paper into 14 pieces.
 Around 2x2 size